-Live Wild is a small collective of outdoor leaders who are passionate about bringing joy, nature connection and many types of wild wisdom to what they do.
+Live Wild is a collective of outdoor leaders and facilitators who are passionate about bringing nature connection to people of all ages.